gabriel-dahan/dpy-cooldowns/README.md

 # dpy-psql-cooldowns (BETA)

-`dpy-psql-cooldowns` is a module that allows you to create database cooldowns with discordpy & PostgreSQL.
+`dpy-psql-cooldowns` is a module that allows you to create database cooldowns with discordpy & PostgreSQL (for now).

 Here's the [documentation](https://docs.gabrieldahan.me/dpy-psql-cooldowns/) (not available at the moment).